Recreating the Country

 You give one of them a quizzical look.
 She raises her shoulders as if to say, ‘search me?'

 Your friend claps her hands and says excitedly, “Ladies, you’re here to share in my new passion.
 You’re here to help me turn back the clock 180 years.
-You’re here to help me plant my grassy back yard into a low maintenance, wildlife friendly, carpet of beautiful, local wildflowers.”
+You’re here to help me transform my back yard lawn into a low maintenance, wildlife friendly, carpet of beautiful wildflowers.”

 Does this gathering of young mums sound feasible to you?

 Could restoring indigenous grasslands in backyards capture the enthusiastic support of Australians from all walks of life?
-Is it possible to start a revolution that would see indigenous grassland plants return to the streets and gardens of our nation?
+Is it possible to start a revolution that would see indigenous grassland plants return to the naturestrips and home gardens of our nation?

-The carbon sequestration benefits of planting millions of deep-rooted perennial plants would be reason enough to support a grassland revolution.
+The carbon sequestration and water saving benefits of planting millions of deep-rooted perennial plants would be reason enough to promote a grassland revolution.

 PictureHoary Sunray, Leucochrysum albicans, a grassland champion.
 It spreads into open areas and isn't grazed by kangaroos or wallabies

-If you're worried about the continuing disappearance of our grassland flora and fauna, you would probably agree that a significant challenge is to develop relatively uncomplicated methods of restoring native grasslands that can be applied on a small or a large scale.
+If you're worried about the continuing disappearance of our grassland flora and fauna, you would probably agree that a significant challenge is to develop a relatively easy method of restoring grasslands that can be applied on a small or a large scale.

-This would empower more land managers, including young mums with small backyards, to restore indigenous ecologies on a variety of Australian landscapes.
-It is an intriguing challenge that desperately needs some serious thought and some practical solutions.
+This would empower more land managers, including young mums with suburban backyards, to restore indigenous ecologies on a variety of Australian landscapes.
+It is an intriguing challenge that desperately needs some practical solutions.

-What follows in part 3 of Restoring Native Grasslands is a catalyst for discussions about how this restoration could be done.
+In part 3 of Restoring Native Grasslands I hope to spark some discussion about how this restoration could be done.

-Part 2 of Restoring Native Grasslands looked at some larger-scale restoration success stories and what can be leant from them.
+Part 2 of Restoring Native Grasslands looked at some large-scale grassland restoration success stories and what can be leant from them.

 PictureBower Spinach, Tetragonia implexicoma, will smother invasive weeds and grow in dry situations under mature trees

-Your mission - to plant an island of grassland plant champions and then get them through their first year.
+Your mission is to plant an 'island' of tough, competitive grassland plant champions and nurture them through the first year.

-PictureNative Geranium, Geranium retrorsum, is a forb with a deep succulent root system which competes well with exotic weeds.
+PictureNative Geranium, Geranium retrorsum, is a forb with a deep succulent root system.
+It competes well with exotic weeds.

 Blow by blow - in bruising detail:

-The Grassland Champion’s list presently includes 76 species, from 50 genera, and 22 families that are found in central Victoria.
-This list can be extended with other hardy indigenous plants which are local to your area.
+The grassland plant champion’s table can be used to make a list and includes 76 species, from 50 genera, and 22 families found in central Victoria.
+Your list can be extended with other hardy indigenous plants local to your area.
+Ask your local indigenous nursery and order plants in autumn for planting in mid-spring.

 When the champions begin to take control and improve the soil chemistry, other less hardy plants can be added.
-The list is in the form of a table that includes other useful information.
-Click here for the table
+The list of species on the table includes other useful information.

-Always include some nutrient strippers in your plant list.
+Include some 'nutrient strippers' in your plant list.

-Plant in groups/clumps of the same species - 10 to 50 plants/clump is ideal.
-Plant smaller species in larger numbers so they can dominate their given area.
+Plant in groups/clumps of the same species - 10 to 50 plants/clump.
+Plant smaller species in larger numbers so they can dominate their growing area.
 See the champions table for the recommended spacing for each species

 Why plant in same species clumps?
-Planting in clumps looks great, is nature's way, attracts more pollinating insects and will produce more fertile seed, giving the grassland champions the greatest likelihood of spreading into surrounding areas
+Planting in clumps looks great, is nature's way, attracts more pollinating insects and will produce more fertile seed, giving the grassland champions the best chance of spreading into surrounding areas

 .